zencoder/video-js-for-wordpress/readme.txt

 * Updated to use Video.js 4.
 This is a major update to Video.js so please test this plugin with your site before using it in production.
 A description of changes in the new version is available at http://blog.videojs.com/post/50021214078/video-js-4-0-now-available.
 * Added custom color options to the admin page to allow for easy styling of the player.
 * Added a default aspect ratio for responsive videos (16:9).
+* Changed the default shortcode to [videojs] (for better compatibility with future WordPress versions).

 = 3.2.3 =